Antrim Coast: Drive the Causeway Coastal Route

 This little village is home to the world’s oldest licensed distillery: The Old Bushmills Distillery.
 Take a guided tour through the heart of Ireland’s oldest working distillery, its original grant signed by King James I in 1608.

 The finest Irish whiskeys have been produced here for over 400 years, using the same traditional methods and the water from the distillery’s own stream.
-Several of these whiskeys have won international prizes.
+Several of these whiskeys have won international awards.

 Dunluce Castle